 But you’ll definitely wish it had more when it comes to the Wi-Fi setting.
 There’s nothing else you can customize besides picking the name/password and turning on or off the Wi-Fi bands and their Guest networks.

 The bottom line is with the Deco X60, you’ll have to live with the default Wi-Fi settings that TP-Link has put on the system.

 TP-Link Deco X60’s detail photos

-The suite includes an effective Parental Control feature, and an easy-to-use QoS engine and a real-time Antivirus online protection.
+The suite includes an effective Parental Control feature, an easy-to-use QoS engine, and real-time Antivirus online protection.
 All of these worked quite well in my testing.
-In fact, Parental Control is among the best I’ve used.

 The catch is on the X60’s Antivirus part of HomeCare requires a subscription after a 3-month trial, which automatically starts the moment you set the system up.

 Update: In early May 2020, TP-Link changed the policy on HomeCare and made it free for all of its routers and mesh systems.
-The way it works, the subscription automatically renews itself, at the time it expires, without payment requirement.
+The way it works, the subscription automatically renews itself when it expires, without a payment requirement.

 TP-Link Deco X60’s performance: Reliable signal, OK throughputs

 TP-Link claims the Deco X60 supports the 160 MHz channel width to deliver up to 2.4 Gbps of 2×2 Wi-Fi 6 connections.
 If that’s the case, the mesh can be as fast as any others despite the fact it’s a dual-band system.
 That’s because currently there are only 2×2 clients.

 Alas, in testing, I couldn’t get my clients to connect at that speed at all, but only half (1.2 Gbps) instead.